ZuriCodingPaw/condingpaw.dev/content/Posts/homunculus.md

     - the cost increases with each use.
   - use a balloon flask:
     - if available, players can choose to respawn at their alchemy lab using a balloon flask.
-    - once used, the flask is destroyed, it adds a resource management element to the game.
+    - once used, the flask is destroyed. it adds a resource management element to the game.
   - go through the door of truth:
     - this is the default option if the player lacks the resources for the other choices.
     - it leads to interactions with "the truth" and the usual consequences of death in the game.